Cooking Gorgeous

 Making the Dough

-• Cover the dough with a clean kitchen cloth and let it rise in a warm place for about 1 hour or until it has doubled the size.
+• Place the dough back in the bowl, cover with a clean kitchen towel, and leave in a warm place for about 1 hour, or until doubled in size.

 • Repeat with the rest of the dough and cover them with a clean kitchen towel to keep warm.

-• Preheat the oven to 230° C and heat a baking tray or pizza stone.
+• Preheat the oven to 446°F (230°C).
+Place a baking tray or pizza stone in the oven while it heats.

 Notes

-• You can freeze the leftovers for up to three months.
+• Cooked pita breads can be frozen for up to 3 months.

-• This pita bread recipe is dairy-free and also vegan friendly.
+• This pita bread recipe is dairy-free and vegan-friendly.

 Nutrition